Is the Performance of My Deep Network Too Good to Be True? A Direct Approach to Estimating the Bayes Error in Binary Classification: Experiments

-\paragraph{Setup} Next, we perform experiments when we have noise on the labels.
-We follow the assumption in Section~\ref{subsec:noisy_soft_labels}, and we design the noise to have mean $0$ and the label to be between $0$ and $1$ after adding this noise, to be a valid probability.
+\paragraph{Positive-negative data with noise} {\textbf{Setup:}} Next, we perform experiments when we have noise on the labels.
+We follow the assumption in Sec.~\ref{sec:estimation_with_ordinary_data}, and we design the noise to have mean $0$ and the label to be between $0$ and $1$ after adding this noise, to be a valid probability.
 For this purpose, we add noise to the underlying class posterior and use a truncated Gaussian distribution $p(z)$ with standard deviation 0.4.
 We truncate the left tail $\{z \in \mathbb{R} | z \le \mu - \min(1-\mu, \mu-0)\}$ and the right tail $\{z \in \mathbb{R} | z \ge \mu + \min(1-\mu, \mu-0)\}$ where $\mu \in [0,1]$ is the mean of the distribution, i.e., the true class posterior.

-We compare three estimators: 1) Original estimator $\hat{\beta}$ in Eq.~\eqref{eq:empBER_softlabels} with clean labels, 2) original estimator $\tilde{\beta}$ in Eq.~\eqref{eq:empBER_softlabels} with noisy labels, and 3) proposed estimator $\hat{\beta}_{\mathrm{Noise}}$ in Eq.~\eqref{eq:empBER_modified} with noisy labels.
-We repeat the experiment 10 times with different data realizations.

-\paragraph{Results} The mean and standard error for 10 trials are shown in Fig.~\ref{fig:woNoise_wNoise}, for varying number of training samples.
+We compare three estimators: 1) Original estimator $\hat{\beta}$ in Eq.~(\ref{eq:empBER_softlabels}) with clean labels, 2) original estimator $\tilde{\beta}$ in Eq.~(\ref{eq:empBER_softlabels}) with noisy labels, and 3) proposed estimator $\hat{\beta}_{\mathrm{Noise}}$ in Eq.~(\ref{eq:empBER_modified}) with noisy labels.
+We repeat the experiment 10 times with different data realizations. {\textbf{Results:}} The mean and standard error for 10 trials are shown in Fig.~\ref{fig:woNoise_wNoise}, for varying number of training samples.
 As expected, using noisy soft labels lead to worse results for $\tilde{\beta}$, as we can see with the larger standard errors.
 Increasing the sample size is effective to some degree, but the bias does not vanish.
 However, if we use a modified estimator $\hat{\beta}_{\mathrm{Noise}}$, the bias vanishes completely and works well even \emph{with} noise.